Vernacular-ai/seminars/README.md

 # seminars

-Home page for Seminars at Vernacular.ai
+Home page for Seminars at Skit